Chinar-Quantum-AI-Ltd/TSD/README.md

 - Cryptocurrency price histories.
 - Sales and Revenue datasets

 ---

 ## Time Series Learning Path – Notebooks Guide

-The notebooks are organized into folders and  every notebook is  **independent** but best understood in  the following suggested order .
+The notebooks are organized into folders and  every notebook is  **independent** but best understood in  the following suggested order:

----

 ## 1. Statistical Methods (`statistical_nb`)